natura-cosmeticos/natds-rn-samples/AndroidIntegration.md

 ---
 ### Using Kotlin

-Because we used Kotlin when writting our files, we made the following modifications:
+Because we used Kotlin when writing our files, we made the following modifications:

 **1. In the top-level `build.gradle`, where you can add configuration options common to all sub-projects/modules, we added Kotlin as a dependency**
 <pre>